pischarti/nix/go/kaws/README.md

 - Correlating pod problems with underlying AWS infrastructure
 - Planning node group updates or replacements

-#### `aws ng-recycle`
+#### `aws ngs recycle`

 Recycles (restarts) EKS node groups by scaling them down to zero, waiting for all instances to terminate, then scaling back up to the original configuration.
+This is a subcommand of `ngs`.
 This is useful for:
 - Recovering from container runtime issues (like "failed to get sandbox image")
 - Forcing fresh instances to fix persistent node problems
 - Clearing stuck containers or zombie processes